 As we walked along the way the markers for the other temple changed erratically…. it was almost like a practical joke… the first marker we saw claimed we had a 90 minute walk to the next temple….. as we went further along the next one said 60 minutes….. then we went further along and the next one said 70 minutes…. then the next one said 40, and one after said 90 …after awhile we just gave up paying attention to them.
 We walked in the direction they pointed but we had no idea how far this other temple would be or if we’d ever find it.
 I almost expected to turn a corner and find that we had landed back at the original temple.

 Along the way we met a dog.
 Now I like animals a lot.
 I like to acknowledge their existence and talk to them.
 Call me a freak, I can handle it.
-At home, if a dog walks by me, I’m in the habit of saying “Hi dog!”.
+At home, if a dog and their owner zips by me with one of those running leashes for dogs, I’m in the habit of saying “Hi dog!”.
 Unfortunately I’ve carried this habit over to Taiwan but with stressful consequences….. because every time, and I SWEAR I am not exaggerating, every time I’ve said “hi” to a dog it has followed me like an obsessed stalker.
 The hiking trail was the third occurrence of said phenomena.

 The very first time I had a dog follow me for hours was after tutoring a private near Nanjing.
 This dog was walking across the sidewalk so I said “hey dog”…. next thing I look back and he’s following me. “awww” I think, feeling all flattered and being smitten by his cuteness.
 I had a long walk back to the MRT.
 This was on purpose.
 I liked getting the exercise and was never in a hurry on Thursday nights.
 So I continued to walk, and pup continued to follow.
 As he followed he got bolder and bolder.
 When I’d stop to wait for a crosswalk he’d actually lean on my leg and look up at me lovingly.
 It didn’t take long for my feelings of “awww” to turn to “ok… how long is this going to last???”.
 I walked for a good 15 minutes and started to feel stressed out.
 People were starting to look at me as if this was my dog.
 What if he attacked someone’s dog, or kid, and someone starts yelling at me???
 So I had a plan… I was thinking about hopping in a taxi but then I thought what if he jumps in quickly with me and the taxi driver starts yelling at me and the dog starts biting me???
 So I jumped into a hilife (convenience store) hoping that the bright lights as well as the automatic door would scare the dog away.
 No such luck.
 He follows me right in the door and over to the fridge.
 I use body language and the one or two chinese words I knew at the time to explain to the guy that it was NOT my dog.
 He understood and with another worker shooed the dog out.
 Phew, I thought… and decided to wait in the store for awhile.
 Just to make sure I’d lost him.
 After awhile the dog wasn’t standing staring through the window.
 I thought it was safe.
 Maybe he was following someone else now.
 So I stepped out the door and guess who comes running around the corner???